CrisOrtega/photodata/README.md

 General config
 -------------------

-supported_formats = ('jpg','jpeg')
-> This is to identify the image format supported_formats

 PATH = r'C:\complete_path'
 > Path of the folder with the files.
 The example is in windows.
 It is important to modify this
 > It can include spaces and does not need to include / or \ at the end

+supported_formats = ('jpg','jpeg')
+> This is to identify the image format supported_formats

 tags=('DateTimeOriginal','ProcessingSoftware','MaxApertureValue','Fnumber','MeteringMode','Flash','FocalLength',
       'ExifImageWidth','ExifImageHeight','Saturation','Make','Model','ISOSpeedRatings','FocalLengthIn35mmFilm',
       'ExposureTime','ExposureBiasValue','Orientation','DateTime')
 > These are the tags to be read
 > If we need these new tags to be included in csv file they need to be included here and also in ExifDict
+> The rest of Exif tags are ignored

 Rename config
 -------------------
 correct_name = True
-> This indicates that the name of the files need to be changed
+> This indicates if the name of the files is going to be changed.
+> Set to False if you don't want to change the names and you want only to extract a report

 name_pattern='[1-2]\d{3}[0-1]\d[0-3]\d_[0-2]\d[0-6]\d[0-6]\d_*.*'
 > This is the pattern to look in the files.